railsbridge/docs/sites/workshop/teacher_training.deck.md

 <!SLIDE bullets incremental>
 # Stress vs. Learning
+* Excitement is good, but stress is bad for learning
 * Before anyone touches a keyboard, set up a welcoming classroom environment.

 <!SLIDE smbullets incremental>
 # How to set up a welcoming classroom environment?
+1

 * Smile `:-)`
   * but don't be creepy `>;-{`